 The programmer-visible register set has the biggest impact on software compatibility of any other part of the datapath, and perhaps of any other part in the entire computer.
 The architectural features of the programmer-visible register set are the number of registers, the number of bits in each register, and the logical organization of the registers.
 Assembly language programmers like to have many registers.
 Early microprocessors had painfully few registers, limited by the area of the chip.
-Today, many chips have room for huge numbers of registers, so the number of programmer-registers is limited by other constraints: More programmer-visible registers on an interrupt or context switch.
+Today, many chips have room for huge numbers of registers, so the number of programmer-registers is limited by other constraints: More programmer-visible registers requires bigger operand fields.
+More programmer-visible registers requires more time saving and restoring registers on an interrupt or context switch.
 Software compatibility requires keeping exactly the same number, size, and organization of programmer-visible registers.
 Assembly language programmers like a "flat" address space, where the full address of any location in (virtual) memory fits in a single address register.
-And so the amount of (virtual) memory desired by an architect sets a minimum width to each address register. ^[1]
+And so the amount of (virtual) memory desired by an architect sets a minimum width to each address register.
+[2]

-The idea of "general registers" -- a group of registers, any one of which can, at different times, operate as a stack pointer, index register, accumulator, program counter, etc. was invented around 1971.^[2]
+The idea of "general registers" -- a group of registers, any one of which can, at different times, operate as a stack pointer, index register, accumulator, program counter, etc. was invented around 1971.^[3]